etienne1698/tiki-db/README.md

 - The generic TypeScript parameter "IsAsync" (on Database, QueryBuilder, Storage, and Collection) is planned to be removed.

 Most of the current issues I'm facing are related to TypeScript's limitations with higher-kinded types.
 Once I find elegant solutions to work around these, I'll release a stable v1

+⚠️ **Limitations for Server-Side Rendering (SSR)** While `TikiDB` is compatible with both client-side and server-side environments, care must be taken when using it in SSR contexts (such as Nuxt or Next.js).
+- **Avoid using global or shared database/storage instances on the server**, as this can lead to state leaking between concurrent user requests.
+Instead, create a fresh storage and database instance per request, or use a properly scoped dependency injection mechanism.
+- **Be cautious when using different storage backends** on the client and the server (e.g., `InMemoryStorage` on the server and `IndexedDBStorage` on the client).
+If the storage contents differ, it can cause **hydration mismatches** or inconsistent initial states.